 # PicTex

-A powerful Python library to create beautifully styled text images with a simple, fluent API.
+A powerful Python library for creating complex visual compositions and beautifully styled images.
 Powered by Skia.

-**`PicTex`** makes it easy to generate styled text images for social media, video overlays, digital art, or any application where stylized text is needed.
-It abstracts away the complexity of graphics libraries, offering a declarative and chainable interface inspired by CSS.
+**`PicTex`** is a component-based graphics library that makes it easy to generate dynamic images for social media, video overlays, and digital art.
+It abstracts away the complexity of graphics engines, offering a declarative and chainable interface inspired by modern layout systems.

 ## Features

-- **Rich Styling**: Gradients, multiple shadows, outlines, and text decorations.
+- **Rich Styling**: Gradients, multiple shadows, borders with rounded corners, and text decorations.

 - **Advanced Typography**: Custom fonts, variable fonts, line height, and alignment.

-- **Automatic Font Fallback**: Seamlessly render emojis and special characters even if your main font doesn't support them.
+- **Automatic Font Fallback**: Seamlessly render emojis and multilingual text.

 - **High-Quality Rendering**: Powered by Google's Skia graphics engine.